Woffee/Envismetrics/joss-paper/paper.md

 ## Data Processing

-Envismetrics supports plain-text electrochemical data formats, including `.xlsx`, `.csv`, and `.txt`, exported from supported potentiostat software.
-The current release has been validated with files from Autolab’s NOVA and BioLogic’s EC-Lab (for CV analysis), with additional formats planned for future updates as documented in the repository.
-Users can upload these files directly to the web-based interface without additional preprocessing, provided they follow the standard export structures of the supported software.
-The software automatically parses time, current, and potential data for downstream analysis, with built-in file name and format validation to ensure compatibility and alert users to formatting issues.
+Envismetrics supports plain-text electrochemical data formats (.xlsx, .csv, .txt) exported from potentiostat software.
+In the current release, compatibility has been validated for Autolab’s NOVA and BioLogic’s EC-Lab (CV analysis), reflecting the instruments available during development.
+Support for additional formats will be added as needed, leveraging the modular file-parsing architecture.

+Users can upload exported files directly to the web-based interface without manual preprocessing, provided they follow the standard export structures of the supported software.
+The parser automatically detects key experimental parameters—such as scan rate, rotation speed, time, current, and potential—performs file name and format validation, and alerts users to any compatibility or formatting issues, ensuring smooth integration into the downstream analysis workflow.

 ![Data Import Window: Users can easily drag and drop or select their experimental data for quick and straightforward import.](Image_Set/1.png){ width=80% }